FusionAuth/fusionauth-site/site/_posts/2023-02-10-nextjs-single-sign-on.md

 }
 ```

-Doing this, all your components will have access to the [`useSession()`](https://next-auth.js.org/getting-started/client#usesession) React Hook, which is responsible for checking if the user is logged in.
-To make things reusable, you can create a component that will either render a "Log in" or "Log out" button, depending on the session state, in a `src/components/login-button.jsx` file.
+By making this change, all your components have access to the [`useSession()`](https://next-auth.js.org/getting-started/client#usesession) React Hook, which is responsible for checking if the user is logged in.

+You can create a component that will either render a "Log in" or "Log out" button, depending on the session state.
+Make a `src/components` directory and then add the following to the `src/components/login-button.jsx` file.

 ```jsx
 import {useSession, signIn, signOut} from "next-auth/react"